On this page:

 It is important to remember that students, staff, and faculty within the same faith or culture may nevertheless have different traditions and observances, and I therefore ask you to consult individually with any student who requests an accommodation rather than make general assumptions.

-If you have specific questions about how to provide accommodations, please review the Frequently Asked Questions or contact the Equal Opportunity and Affirmative Action office at 612-624-9547 or [email protected].
+If you have specific questions about how to provide accommodations, please review the Reasonable Accommodations for Religious Beliefs and Practices Frequently Asked Questions or contact the Equal Opportunity and Affirmative Action office at 612-624-9547 or [email protected].

 Bad Weather Cancellation